Active Record Calculations

 async_average(column_name)

-Same as #average but perform the query asynchronously and returns an ActiveRecord::Promise.
+Same as average, but performs the query asynchronously and returns an ActiveRecord::Promise.

 πŸ“ Source code